 Community members may contact Campus Safety to speak with a Campus Safety Officer in order to file a report 24/7.
 When classes are in session, students may also request to speak with a Confidential Resource Provider.
 In all such circumstances, the reporting community member will be given information regarding their options, including the importance of preserving evidence and obtaining a sexual assault forensic examination.
-Campus Safety Officers will provide privacy, but will need to inform the Director of Title IX and Civil Rights regarding the disclosure.
-Confidential Resource Providers will maintain confidentiality pursuant to college policy and state reporting requirements and will not need to inform the Director of Title IX and Civil Rights regarding the disclosure.
+Campus Safety Officers will provide privacy, but will need to inform the Title IX Coordinator regarding the disclosure.
+Confidential Resource Providers will maintain confidentiality pursuant to college policy and state reporting requirements and will not need to inform the Title IX Coordinator regarding the disclosure.